What Stops Donors Giving To Charity?

 The best way to help people in this position to to show people that they only need to come up with an idea, tailored to their skills or talents, that don’t need them to spend any money or ask people to give their money away

-You could babysit or cut lawns or sell your paintings or organize a musical performance that you can sell tickets to.
+You could babysit or cut lawns or sell your paintings or organise a musical performance that you can sell tickets to.

 7. They don’t believe they can make a difference